large-scale-gxe-methods/GEM/README.md

 N_samples          - The number of samples without missing genotypes.
 AF                 - The allele frequency of the effect allele.
 N_catE_*           - The number of non-missing samples in each combination of strata for all of the categorical exposures and interaction covariates.
-AF_catE_*          - The allele frequency of the effect allele for each stratum in each of the catgorical exposure or interaction covariate.
+AF_catE_*          - The allele frequency of the effect allele for each combination of strata for all of the catgorical exposure or interaction covariate.

 Beta_Marginal      - The coefficient estimate for the marginal genetic effect (i.e., from a model with no interaction terms).
 SE_Beta_Marginal   - The SE associated with the marginal genetic effect estimate.